graasp/docs/blog/2024-12-12-production-release.md

 ## Backend

-- Implement endpoints for tag management (create and delete tags)
+- Implement endpoints for tag management, allowing users to create and delete tags efficiently.
-- Handle and process H5P files in the general file upload
+- Add support for handling and processing H5P files within the general file upload feature.
-- Add comprehensive documentation for member endpoints
+- Provide comprehensive documentation for member endpoints to improve developer understanding and usage.
-- Resolve schema errors
+- Fix schema errors to ensure proper data validation and consistency across the system.
 - Reduce the export time limit for actions

 As we wrap up 2024 and step into 2025, the team wishes you a year filled with new opportunities, growth, and happiness!